ravi-kumar7/documentation/docs/bank-connect/management.md

 :::danger IMPORTANT
 - Statement files on our system get automatically deleted after 30 days of upload date has passed.
 Post this, the "pdf_url" key will be a blank string. `""`.
+- `pdf_url` if present is valid for 1 hour since the time of link generation
 - In case the `entity_id` doesn't exists the API will return a **404 HTTP Code**.
 :::